khlam/math/README.md

 > Practice your maths.
 Solve addition, subtraction, division and multiplication problems.

 ## Why?
-Math is hard, and it gets even harder without practice.
-Make sure your math skills are up to snuff with this quick tool.
+Math is hard, but it gets easier with practice.
+Refresh your maths by solving addition, subtraction, division and multiplication problems.